Online

 What to Expect

-Sometimes during the initial stages of the warm-up, you may experience lower deliverability rates.
+Deliverability is often lower during the early stages of warmup.
 It's common for the first few campaigns to land in the Spam folder, especially with Gmail or Hotmail.
 However, if you are sending wanted and expected emails, ISPs will eventually recognize your domain and IP as trustworthy.

 Warmup Health Signals